jonnonz1/nz-statute-book/acts/public/2019/legislation-act-2019.md

 ### 102 Interpretation in this Part
 In this Part, unless the context otherwise requires,—
-  - **central government entity** means—
-    (a) a department (within the meaning of section 2(1) of the Public Finance Act 1989):
-    (b) the Reserve Bank of New Zealand:
-    (c) a Crown entity that is a statutory entity (as those terms are defined in section 7(1) of the Crown Entities Act 2004)
   - **legislative guidelines or standards** means guidelines or standards relating to the process or content of legislation that are identified in a notice under section 107(2)﻿(a)﻿(ii)
   - **legislative quality procedures** means processes, practices, or procedures that have the purpose or effect of promoting, or facilitating the preparation of, quality legislation
   - **relevant policy agency** means,—
-    (a) in relation to any Government Bill, Government amendment, or secondary legislation made by the Governor-General or a Minister, the central government entity that is primarily involved in developing the legislation (excluding the PCO, unless the PCO is also the administering agency); and
+    (a) in relation to any Government Bill, Government amendment, or secondary legislation made by the Governor-General or a Minister, whichever of the following that is primarily involved in developing the legislation (excluding the PCO, unless the PCO is also the administering agency):
+      (i) a department (within the meaning of section 2(1) of the Public Finance Act 1989):
+      (ii) a parliamentary agency (within the meaning of section 5 of the Parliament Act 2025):
+      (iii) the Reserve Bank of New Zealand:
+      (iv) a Crown entity that is a statutory entity (as those terms are defined in section 7(1) of the Crown Entities Act 2004); and
     (b) in relation to any other secondary legislation, the maker
   - **responsible Minister** means the Minister of the Crown who, under the authority of any warrant or with the authority of the Prime Minister, is responsible for the administration of this Part.